dagle/gmime-sq/README.md

 compared to gpg, sequoia doesn't come with a default one.

 The library uses gmime-rs and subclasses the cryptocontext.
-It then creates library called galore with the galore namespace (placeholder, this will change in the future).
+It then creates library called gmime-sq with the GMimeSq namespace (placeholder, this will change in the future).
 Using the header file, a gir and a typelib file is generated, which then can be used like any gobject.